The Most Lovable Fluffy Cat Breeds (Spoiler: They’re All Equally Lovable)

 RagaMuffins are incredibly sweet and bond closely to their families.
 These cats love children, other pets, and are happy to be your companion wherever you go.
 Although RagaMuffins are often content to cuddle in your lap or hang out in your arms, they’re also very playful as well.

 In terms of grooming, RagaMuffins are relatively low-maintenance.
-Their coats do not mat or clump easily, so they’re easy to keep clean and healthy.
+Their coats don’t mat or clump easily, so they’re easy to keep clean and healthy.
 Regular brushing will help cut down on shedding and remove any dead hair.
+Stick to a once-weekly brushing schedule to maintain their coat’s condition and manage any shedding.

 10. Somali